Skip to main content

 Exporting to Mexico

-• Work only with a Mexican Importer or Record (IOR) or an agente aduanal — self-clearing is generally not possible
+• Work exclusively with a Mexican Importer or Record (IOR) or agente aduanal—self-clearance is generally not possible

-• Expect Spanish-language documentation and correct HS classification according to Mexican regulations
+• Ensure Spanish documentation and accurate HS classification according to Mexican regulations

 Lithium batteries (DGR)